latheon-network/Latheon/docs/selective-disclosure-design.md

 ## 6. Next steps

-1. Prototype `disclose.circom` in zkrepl.dev — small circuit, should compile and test quickly given how much we've already learned about this toolchain.
+1. [x] ~~Prototype `disclose.circom` in zkrepl.dev~~ — **done and verified**: compiles cleanly (729 non-linear constraints, notably lighter than `withdraw.circom`'s 2446, as expected since there's no Merkle tree membership check), and a test witness was generated successfully against independently-computed Poseidon values, confirming the circuit's logic matches the design in §3.4 exactly.
+See `circuits/disclose.circom`.
 2. Prototype the modified `withdraw.circom` (two secrets instead of one).
 3. Only after both circuits are independently verified: design the V4 contract and repeat the deployment process documented in `DEPLOYMENT-CHECKLIST.en.md`.